bjf2016/Flowgenix-AI-oldsite/replit.md

 - June 13, 2025.
 Complete rebrand to Flowgenix AI with new logo and cyan/blue color scheme
 - June 13, 2025.
 Implemented deployment synchronization fixes with cache busting
 - June 13, 2025.
 Added versioning to assets and cache control headers for deployment consistency
+- June 17, 2025.
+Fixed port configuration issues and corrected architecture documentation (Astro, not Next.js)
+- June 17, 2025.
+Configured workflow to run on port 5001 with proper server settings
 ```

 ## User Preferences